salmakaffafy/Maze-Router/README.md

 Support for more layers.
 Optimized algorithms for faster routing in large grids.
 Integration with advanced visualization tools for 3D rendering.

+# Work Distribution

+All the work on the code was done collaboratively.

+Ahmed Emad: did most of the debugging.

+Salma Kaffafy: did the presentation slides.